How does the inquiry into historical child sexual abuse work?

 The Independent Inquiry into Child Sexual Abuse (IICSA) in England and Wales is investigating claims against local authorities, religious organisations, the armed forces and public and private institutions - as well as people in the public eye.

-But it has been dogged with controversy since being announced in July 2014, with chairwomen coming and going, lawyers quitting their posts and victims' groups losing faith in the process.
+But it was dogged with controversy after being announced in July 2014, with chairwomen coming and going and lawyers quitting their posts.

 Why was the inquiry set up?

 Following the death of BBC presenter Jimmy Savile in 2011, hundreds of people came forward to say he had abused them as children.

 The spotlight has also fallen on sexual assaults carried out in schools, children's homes and at NHS sites.

 At the same time, there have been claims of past failures by police and prosecutors to properly investigate allegations.

 The inquiry was announced by the then Home Secretary Theresa May to "expose those failures and learn the lessons" from the past.